 StreamNet continues to work with CRITFC tribes and specifically with the CRITFC Inter-Tribal Monitoring Data (ITMD) project (BPA Project #2008-507-00) to integrate these two projects, along with the Columbia Basin Fish & Wildlife Library (BPA Project # 2008-505-00), to maximize data sharing.
-Much of the tribal data flow during 2020 was through the respective StreamNet member state agency.
-Starting in late 2019 and early 2020 more data began to be submitted from the Nez Perce Tribe (NPT) and the YN, and it is expected that other CRITFC tribes will be providing their data directly to StreamNet, as several of the tribes have built the capability to share data with regional repositories.
+Much of the data flow during 2020-2021 from the tribes was through a StreamNet member state agency who collaborated with a tribe to collect and process data.
+Starting in late 2019 and early 2020, Nez Perce Tribe (NPT) and the YNF began to submit data to Coordinated Assessments, such as NOSA/escapement and Juvenile outmigrants.
+It is expected that other CRITFC tribes will be providing their data directly to StreamNet, as those tribes have developed the capability to share data with regional repositories.